saigkill/ignore-me/README.md

 If you want to provide a cool hack, so please follow that proposals:

--   Open a bugreport on <https://bugs.launchpad.net/ignore-me>.
+-   Open a bug report on <https://bugs.launchpad.net/ignore-me>.

 -   Please use the -u flag when generating the patch as it makes the patch more readable.